VectorMethods/videovector-python/docs/public-governance.md

 ## Identity Policy

-- Public commits, release tags, and generated release notes must use `VectorMethods Engineering <opensource@vectormethods.com>`.
+- Public commits, release tags, and release notes must use `VectorMethods Engineering <opensource@vectormethods.com>`.
 - Do not push commits, create tags, merge pull requests, or publish releases from a personal account or personal workstation.